peteroupc/peteroupc.github.io/bernsupp.md

     Now let _h_(_&lambda;_) = _f_(_&lambda;_)/_g_(_&lambda;_).
 By the conditions in the lemma, _h_ will be positive everywhere in that interval.

 3. Return 1 if _h_ has the following property: _h_(_&lambda;_) = 0 whenever 0 < _&lambda;_ < 1 and _&lambda;_ is in _f_'s domain.
 4. Otherwise, we run a Bernoulli factory algorithm for _h_(_&lambda;_) that uses the input coin (and possibly outside randomness).
-Since _h_ is continuous and polynomially bounded and the input coin's probability of heads is neither 0 nor 1, _h_ is strongly simulable; we can replace the outside randomness in the algorithm with unbiased random bits via the von Neumann trick.
+Since _h_ is continuous and polynomially bounded and the input coin's probability of heads is neither 0 nor 1, _h_ is strongly simulable; the von Neumann trick lets the input coin serve as a fair coin, thus doing away with outside randomness in the algorithm.

 Thus, _f_ admits an algorithm that uses nothing but the input coin as a source of randomness, and so is strongly simulable. &#x25a1;